WeblateOrg/weblate/docs/admin/projects.rst

    The process of adding components is now multi staged, with automated discovery of most parameters.

 Based on your permissions, new translation projects and components can be created.
-It is always permitted for superusers, and if your instance uses billing (e.g. like https://hosted.weblate.org/ see :ref:`billing`), you can also create those based on your plans allowance from the user account that manages billing.
+It is always permitted for users with the :guilabel:`Add new projects` permission, and if your instance uses billing (e.g. like https://hosted.weblate.org/ see :ref:`billing`), you can also create those based on your plans allowance from the user account that manages billing.

 You can view your current billing plan on a separate page: